 The main gold properties that make it so unique are the following:It’s very rareIt doesn’t rustIt’s malleable and easy to work withIt’s highly conducive… it looks beautiful!

 The most common gold usage is as a safe haven financial asset.
 Historically, gold was used as a currency.
 But since currencies have come off the gold standard, gold is now used as a store of value, rather than a currency.
 Banks and financial institutions store gold in their own reserves, and so do individuals like you and me.
-Currently, 29.19% of the global gold supply is stored for financial and investment purposes.
+Currently, 29.19% of the global gold supply is stored for financial and saving purposes.

 According to an analysis by the International Monetary Fund, the US is the country that holds the most gold.
 However, we also know that China and Russia also hold huge undisclosed amounts of the precious metal.
-Gold is an investment that holds value over time, beats inflation and is a good way to diversify outside the monetary system.
-We’ve written a few articles on why gold is a good investment.
+Gold is an asset that holds value over time, beats inflation and is a good way to diversify outside the monetary system.
+We’ve written a few articles on why gold is a good idea.

 This is likely the way you first ever got into contact with gold: through someone’s jewellery.
 That’s because gold has been used as jewellery since the precious metal was first discovered.
 Centuries ago, gold was a symbol of royalty and beauty, which meant that kings and queens, lords and chiefs used it to symbolise their strength and power.